Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = WIP =
-- [TODO] Wrapped the example shortcode in readme with the back ticks.
-Test if it works fine.
+- [TODO][Test if it works fine].
+Wrapped the example shortcode in readme with the back ticks.
+- Added the Turkish language translation file.

 = 5.1.4 =
 - Refactored Cart ID handling for improved security.